 The practice had procedures in place which provided staff with clear guidance about how to deal with medical emergencies.
-This was in line with the Resuscitation Council UK guidelines and the British National Formulary (BNF).
 Staff were knowledgeable about what to do in a medical emergency and had completed training in emergency resuscitation and basic life support within the last 12 months.
+We saw that there was a notice in the decontamination room which detailed what information the ambulance team would need in the case of a medical emergency.
+This also included directions to the practice and local landmarks which would help the paramedics find the practice.

+The practice kept an emergency resuscitation kit, medical emergency oxygen and emergency medicines.
+Staff knew where the emergency kits was kept.
+We checked the emergency equipment and medicines and found them to be in date and in line with the Resuscitation Council UK guidelines and the BNF.

-The emergency resuscitation kits and oxygen were stored in the store room and the emergency medicines were stored in one of the surgeries.
-Staff knew where the emergency kits were kept.
-The practice had an Automated External Defibrillator (AED).
-An AED is a portable electronic device that analyses life threatening irregularities of the heart including ventricular fibrillation and is able to deliver an electrical shock to attempt to restore a normal heart rhythm.
-Staff had received training in the use of the AED.
+The practice had an Advisory External Defibrillator (AED) to support staff in a medical emergency.
+(An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm.).

-Records showed regular checks were carried out on the oxygen cylinder, AED and the emergency drugs.
-These checks ensured that the oxygen cylinder was full, the AED was fully charged and the emergency medicines were in date.
+Records showed regular checks were carried out on the AED, emergency medicines and the oxygen cylinder.
+These checks ensured that the oxygen cylinder was full, the AED battery was fully charged and the emergency medicines were in date.
+We saw that the oxygen cylinder was serviced on an annual basis.